yitmeng00/my-tasks-to-do-app/README.md

 ## Known Issues

 - Issue 1: Long todo label will exceed the box and block the edit and delete button.
 [Fixed]
 - Issue 2: The current implementation for strikethrough after marking a todo as completed fails to apply the strikethrough formatting correctly when the content spans multiple lines.
-This issue is currently undergoing resolution.
+[Fixed]

 ## Technologies Used